See part I.

 The revolution resulted in governments unprecedented in restrictions placed on their power.
 But while there was very little institutional resistance in America to the onrush of liberalism, there did appear, from the very beginning, powerful elite forces, especially among the large merchants and planters, who wished to retain the restrictive British “mercantilist” system of high taxes, controls, and monopoly privileges conferred by the government.
 These groups wished for a strong central and even imperial government; in short, they wanted the British system without Great Britain.
 These conservative and reactionary forces first appeared during the Revolution, and later formed the Federalist party and the Federalist administration in the 1790s.
 (Murray N. Rothbard.
 For A New Liberty.
 The Libertarian Manifesto.
 P. 6, 8)

-Competition between the semi-independent states of the Confederation was also creating a free trade area in America.
+Federalists were alarmed that competition between the semi-independent states of the Confederation was also creating a free trade area in America.
 Liberty was breaking out.
 Alexander Hamilton bitterly complained about this.

 The American confederation was destined to become a free-trade area, even without a consolidated union.
 Hamilton, in Federalist No. 12, all but admitted, and complained, that such would be the case.
 He worried that the multiplicity of state jurisdictions would keep tariffs too low and variable for the raising of sufficient revenue or the provision of industrial promotion.